Katie Price: Music

 Price was runner-up in the selection contest for a representative for the United Kingdom at the 2005 Eurovision Song Contest.
 The selection process, named Making Your Mind Up, was broadcast live on television in March 2005.
 Price sang a song titled "Not Just Anybody".

 In July 2010, Price released "Free to Love Again", a non-album single.
-About the release, she explained: "I'm not a singer, this is just something that I'm doing for fun.
-It's not like I'm worried about getting a chart position or number one, this is purely for fun.
-Whether people like it or not, I'm doing it."
+About the release, she said: "I'm not a singer, this is just something that I'm doing for fun.
+It's not like I'm worried about getting a chart position or number one, this is purely for fun."

 Books

 Price was in the top 100 best-selling authors of the decade for book sales between 2000 and 2009, with nearly three million sales.
-Price's books were ghostwritten by Rebecca Farnworth.

-She released her first autobiography, Being Jordan, in May 2004.
+Price released her first autobiography, Being Jordan, in May 2004.
 Price conducted a 10-day book-signing tour which helped to propel her to first position in the Nielsen BookScan hardback sales chart and to sell 97,090 copies in one year, and over 1,000,000 as of January 2007.
 Her second autobiography, A Whole New World, was published in January 2006.
 It reached number two in the hardback general category and sold 198,105 copies by 1 April 2006.

 Price's second novel, Crystal, about a young woman's efforts to become a singer, sold 159,407 copies during the first three months after its release in June 2007.
 In July 2008, Price released her third novel, Angel Uncovered.
-In July 2009, Price released a novel entitled Sapphire which was number 1 on the hardback fiction chart for four consecutive weeks and sold 42,215 copies in its first two weeks in the UK alone.
+In July 2009, Price released a novel entitled Sapphire, which was number 1 on the hardback fiction chart for four consecutive weeks and sold 42,215 copies in its first two weeks in the UK alone.
 Price released her fifth novel, Paradise, in July 2010.
 In 2014, she released her tenth novel, Make My Wish Come True.

 In 2006 Price signed a £300,000 advance with Random House for Katie Price's Perfect Ponies, a series of children's books, with the first six released in 2007.
 New books in the series have been released to a total of 12 as of 2017.

 Price's daughter Princess was signed by publishers for her own book deal at the age of nine in 2017.

 Price had a regular advice column in OK! magazine until 2009.
 In 2012, she obtained her own column in The Sun on Sunday.